Purpose of Certificate

 Mental health and education professionals receive thorough education about working with human clients; volunteers sometimes receive a brief orientation to the client population with whom they will work.
 In order to practice ethically and humanely, however, both professionals and volunteers who integrate canines into their practice also need equivalent information about their canine partners and experiential practice with canines.
 The intent of this certificate is to expose participants to a foundation of knowledge and experience necessary to develop the competencies required to adequately assure a therapy dog’s welfare and well-being.
 It is important to acknowledge that a months-long certificate is only the beginning of a practitioner’s education and experience with canines.

-The program begins with an experiential laboratory one weekend in Denver.
+The program begins with a virtual, experiential laboratory.
 The focus of this laboratory is to begin or refine observation skills with canines and humans.
 Learners’ preferences and biases (both positive and negative) about canines are challenged and explored for their application to client/student work.
 This laboratory provides supervised hands-on skill-building and immediate supportive and instructive feedback.

 Three courses are delivered through Canvas, an award-winning learning platform supported by extensive tech support.
 Coursework includes readings, watching lecture presentations, taking quizzes, participating in on-line discussions, and documenting fieldwork with multiple canines.
 Learners finalize their endorsement online by presenting their final three-part project to the cohort.
 The group provides peer review of each project.